The University of Mississippi 46th Annual Faulkner & Yoknapatawpha Conference

-**Schedule your flight departure 2 hours (or more) after these shuttle departure times from Oxford.
+**Schedule your flight departure 3 hours (or more) after these shuttle departure times from Oxford.

-Schedule and Details
+2019 Schedule and Details

 All registrants, whether they are teachers or not, are welcome at these sessions.

-OPTIONAL TOURS: Thursday, July 27
+OPTIONAL TOURS: Thursday, July 25

 • New Albany and Ripley: The Falkners came to Oxford from Ripley and New Albany.
 The tour travels to the New Albany Museum and then on to the Ripley City Library, where participants will hear about the Ripley/Faulkner background.
 The tour will go to the Ripley cemetery, where Faulkner’s great-grandfather, “The Old Colonel” and model for John Sartoris, is buried beside his impressive statue.

 • The Mississippi Delta: This tour consists of a circuitous drive to Clarksdale by way of Charleston, Sumner, and Tutwiler.
 The tour focuses not only on the hunting camps of Faulkner’s fiction but also on the music of the Delta, the Mississippi blues.
 The Delta Blues Museum in Clarksdale is the centerpiece of our visit there.
 After lunch, we wind our way back to Oxford and usually return between 4:30 and 5:00 p.m.

-Flat copies of Faulkner and Yoknapatawpha Conference posters with illustrations by Glennray Tutor (1989–1993, 2017), John McCrady (1994, 2003, 2005), and William Faulkner (2007) and with photographs by Martin Dain (1996, 2009, 2012), Jack Cofield (1997, 2000), Bern Keating (1998, 2014), William Odione (1990), Budd Studios (2002), Phyllis Cerf (2008), Alfred Eris (2010), Henri Cartier-Bresson (2011), Robert Jordan (2013, 2016), and from the Cofield Collection (2001), the J. D. Williams Library (2004, 2015), and the Commercial Appeal (2006) are available for $10.00 each plus $3.50 postage and handling.
-Mississippi residents add 7 percent sales tax.
+Flat copies of Faulkner and Yoknapatawpha Conference posters with illustrations by Glennray Tutor (1989, 1990, 1993, 2017), John McCrady (2003, 2005), and William Faulkner (2007) and with photographs by Martin Dain (1996, 2009), Jack Cofield (1997, 2000), Bern Keating (1998, 2014), William Odiorne (1990), Budd Studios (2002), Phyllis Cerf (2008), Alfred Eris (2010), Henri Cartier-Bresson (2011), and from the Cofield Collection (2001, 2019), the Memphis Commercial Appeal (2006), and the Library of Congress (2018), are available for $10 each plus shipping and handling.

-The 2017 Faulkner and Yoknapatawpha Conference poster is produced through the generous support of the City of Oxford and the Oxford Partnerships Program of Visit Oxford.
+The 2019 Faulkner and Yoknapatawpha Conference poster is produced through the generous support of the City of Oxford and the Oxford Partnerships Program of Visit Oxford.